 Created on: 2 August 2012

-This tutorial features ten Arduino Projects for absolute beginners.
-The projects have been selected from the Arduino IDE built in examples, so no code needs to be downloaded – all programs can be loaded to the Arduino straight from the IDE.
+This tutorial series features ten Arduino Projects for absolute beginners.
+The projects have been selected from the Arduino IDE built-in examples, so no code needs to be downloaded – all programs or sketches can be loaded to the Arduino straight from the IDE.

-Only a few basic electronic components are needed to build these projects.
+Only a few basic electronic components are needed to build these projects, which are built on an electronic breadboard.
 The projects are a great way of exploring some of the capabilities of Arduino.

 Besides an Arduino Uno board, USB cable, wire links and a breadboard, you will need: